-It is hard to express in words the feeling that comes over me when I think of Berlin.
-There’s something about the city of Berlin that calls me.
-That stirs within my soul a deep yearning.
+It is hard to express in words the feeling that envelopes me when I think of Berlin.
+There’s something about the city of Berlin that calls me; that stirs within my soul a deep yearning.
 Ever since I first set foot in the German capital back in the Spring of 2012 I have had an indescribable connection to Berlin.

-Immediately I switched into what I call an “operative mode.”
+Immediately I switched into what I call my “operative mode.”
 I scanned the sign boards to locate the nearest public transit stop and then I was off.
-After waiting a few minutes the yellow-and-white colored X9 bus arrived to ferry me and my fellow passengers into the city center.
+After waiting a few minutes the yellow and white colored X9 bus arrived to ferry me and my fellow passengers into the city center.
 But there was a problem.
 I couldn’t buy a ticket from the bus driver.
 It could only be purchased from a ticket machine or at a nearby ticketing office.
-I chose the latter because I was not keen to struggle with a machine in a foreign language.
-Hastily, I scrambled to buy my ticket before the bus left.
+I chose the latter since it seemed less stressful, and I scrambled to buy my ticket before the bus left.
 Alas it was too late.
 The bus had departed by the time I returned and I was forced to wait for the next one ten minutes later.

 My senses were peaked as I stared anxiously at the Berlin transit map trying desperately to figure out if I had gone the right way.
 After what seemed like an eternity the Zoologischer Garten station came into view.
-Next came figuring out which side of the station to exit on.
+Next I had to figure out which side of the station to exit on.
 I just guessed by heading to the left and finding the nearest ausgang.
 As I emerged on the streets of Berlin I was greeted by the shroud of darkness masking a hive of youthful activity along the main thoroughfare.
 Finding my way to my hotel, Hotel Berlin Berlin, proved difficult as my brain refused to comprehend the German street signs.
 I could not make any sense of the ‘ß‘ symbol, which I naively called “strabeta.”
-After wandering aimlessly around Tier Garten for twenty minutes I stumbled by chance upon the brightly lit Hotel Berlin Berlin sign.
+After wandering aimlessly around Tiergarten for twenty minutes I stumbled upon the brightly lit Hotel Berlin Berlin sign.
 Thankfully I had managed to find my way.